kuriharaan/InputSystemWiki/Differences-to-the-Old-New-Input-System.md

 * Actions now deal with state change rather than state values
 * This also means that actions can now detect changes happening in the same frame
 * Actions solely work through callbacks now (started, performed, cancelled)
+>This is subject to change.
+The final version will likely present both a polling-based and an event-based interface but no callback-based interface as these come with a number of problems (lack of control by the user over when processing happens, lack of natural sync points for threading, difficulty of managing registrations, etc.)
 * Actions monitor for state value changes in bulk rather than on a per-action basis
 * Actions can perform holds, taps, swipes, and so on
 * Bindings are a simple structs now containing a simple action name -> source path mapping